SC-Networks/evalanche-soap-api-connector/docs/image.md

 getListByMandatorId(int <mandator-id>): ResourceInformation[]
 ```

-Retrieve all images of a folder
+Retrieve all images in a folder

 ```